Yuzu Marmalade

 Grandma’s Yuzu Marmalade Recipe

-This yuzu jam recipe is simple, traditional, and deliciously unique.
-Yuzu, with its bright, floral flavor, transforms into a wonderful spread that’s both tangy and sweet - perfect for adding a Japanese twist to your favorite dishes.
-Plus, it’s a great way to preserve the yuzu harvest and enjoy this delightful citrus all year round.
+Today, I’m sharing my grandma’s homemade yuzu jam recipe - simple, traditional, and packed with the tart, floral aroma that makes yuzu so special.
+This yuzu marmalade is tangy yet naturally sweet, perfect for spreading on toast, pairing with pastries, or adding a Japanese twist to your favorite dishes.
+It’s also a wonderful way to preserve your yuzu harvest and enjoy this vibrant citrus flavor all year round.

 RECIPE